Jan Lucanus: Filmmaking

-Lucanus interned for fellow NYU alum, music video director Marc Klasfeld, at Rockhard Films, and quickly rose to the title of Production Coordinator, with his own projects.
-He has directed several music videos, viral commercial video campaigns, short films, web series, and motion comic animations,.
+Lucanus interned for Marc Klasfeld at Rockhard Films.
+He has directed several music videos, viral commercial video campaigns, short films, web series, and motion comic animations.
 His experience in martial arts aided in his direction of live action and animated fight choreography, for which he has won several honors, including induction into Budo Magazine's Hall of Fame for Outstanding Achievement in Martial Arts Cinema (2005) and recognition from Martial Arts Magazine's Hall of Honors for Outstanding Contribution to the Martial Arts (2007) and Goodwill Ambassador to the Martial Arts (2008).
 He has also directed martial arts and comedy shorts for former fighter, comedian Gabe Dorado (2009), directed talent such as Paula Garces, Ahmed Best, and Malik Yoba for the motion comic animation Aluna (2010) directed and starred in music videos with rapper Aldous Davidson, and shot music manager Paul Shull's "Mr. Butterscotch" action videos featuring fencing fight choreography (2012) based on the upcoming comic book of the same name in co-production with the Canadian-based Foundation Features.

 As announced at the 2012 San Diego Comic-Con Superhero Kung Fu Extravaganza, his feature directorial debut will be the live-action adaptation of his comic book series, JFH: Justice-For-Hire, slated for production via a partnership between his company Creative Impulse Entertainment.
 (CIE) and the Canadian-based Spillwall Productions.
 He will also co-star as one of the main characters, "Ebony", reprising his role from the JFH web series and short films.
 The feature follows an original story of his and developed via a partnership between CIE and Nine Dot Entertainment that will act as a prequel to the first season of JFH comics.
 He wrote the jointly with screenwriter and director Aurore Barry, and his father, comic book writer Jan C. Childress.